 Since the 1980s, this type of winter depression has been known as Seasonal Affective Disorder (SAD).

-Figures suggest that around 2m people in the UK are affected by SAD every winter between September and April, with symptoms peaking in December, January and February.
+Figures suggest that over a million people in the UK are affected by SAD every winter between September and April, with symptoms peaking in December, January and February.